edgeimpulse/voice-activated-microbit/README.md

 # Voice activated micro:bit

+**Note: This repository depends on some repositories which will be made public later today by the Micro:bit educational foundation.**

 A demo application that makes your micro:bit 2 respond to your voice, built with Edge Impulse.
 This demo uses Machine Learning to analyze the audio feed coming from the microphone, then showing a smiley on screen when it hears "microbit".

 Video tutorial: